JamDoggie/CrossPlatformInstallerBase/README.md

 # CrossPlatformInstallerBase
 A cross platform base for a windows installer, made in C#.
-The code included in the repository contains code and styling for install Occlusion Voice Chat, my directional VoIP client for Minecraft.
+The code included in the repository contains code and styling for installing Occlusion Voice Chat, my directional VoIP client for Minecraft.